Carotidynia, also known as Fay syndrome, is a rare syndrome characterized by neck pain in the region of the carotid bifurcation.

 Injuries involving the tegm...

-According to the world health organization (WHO), the approximate worldwide inci...
+According to the World Health Organization (WHO), the approximate worldwide incid...

 Drash syndrome, also known as the Denys-Drash syndrome, is associated with an abnormal WT1 gene (Wilms tumor gene) and consists of: